Ever wondered, how many conscious decisions do we make every day?

 The idea was not well known to many until around the 1970s when English author Tony Buzan introduced the Mind Mapping technique.

-It’s a creative technique of designing a branched layout that is analogous to the neurons.
+It’s a creative technique for designing a branched layout that is analogous to neurons.
 Today, mind mapping is a valuable tool for planning or gathering information in business, education, and research.
-And one of the efficient tool that I recommend for design thinking is an online diagram software – EdrawMax.
+And one of the efficient tools that I recommend for design thinking is an online diagram software -EdrawMax .